raehelen/OrdnanceSurvey.github.io/_pages/About.md

 header:
   overlay_color: "#fff"
   overlay_filter: "0.5"
-excerpt: "Our aim is to provide mapping that informs, guides and inspires.
-Our vision is to reveal our ever-changing landscape in extraordinary detail, giving the most comprehensive view of Britain."
+excerpt: "Github provides a primary route for technical support and engagement with Ordnance Survey."

 ---

 # Why use GitHub?

-Github provides a primary route for technical support and engagement with OS, providing not only access to code, tools, documentation, etc. but also a route which you can use to feedback and collaborate with our technical teams.
+Our aim is to provide mapping that informs, guides and inspires.
+Our vision is to reveal our ever-changing landscape in extraordinary detail, giving the most comprehensive view of Britain.

-We will use this to improve the usability and discoverability of OS data.
+We will use Github to improve the usability and discoverability of OS data.
+Github provides not only access to code, tools, documentation, etc. but also a route which you can use to feedback and collaborate with our technical teams.

 <br>
 <br>